HinsJai/IVE_FYP/README.md

 # 🏗️ Smart Construction Site – AI-Powered Safety Monitoring System

-This is a final-year project developed by a group of Higher Diploma in Software Engineering students at the Hong Kong Institute of Vocational Education (Tsing Yi).
-The goal of this project is to **enhance construction site safety** using real-time **AI-based detection and alerting systems**.
+This is the Final Year Project for the Higher Diploma in Software Engineering at the Hong Kong Institute of Vocational Education (Tsing Yi).
+The project introduces an AI-powered real-time monitoring system for construction site safety.

 ## 📌 Project Overview

-The Smart Construction Site system leverages **computer vision and distributed computing** to monitor construction site conditions.
-It detects **safety violations**, such as missing helmets or vests, and also identifies **fires**, issuing **real-time alerts** via Discord to safety officers.
+The system is designed to detect and report safety violations using AI models and computer vision.
+It identifies whether workers wear the appropriate safety gear (e.g., helmets, masks, safety vests) and detects fire hazards using IP camera feeds and real-time processing.

 ## 🧠 Technologies Used